jon-jacky/Piety/doc/rationale.md

 Rationale for the Piety operating system
 ========================================

-Some design decisions for Piety, and their rationales and consequences.
+Some design decisions for Piety, and their rationales:

 Piety is a small personal computer operating system for programmers, written in Python.